Pallandos/quarkdown-language-support/README.md

 - syntax highlighting

+## Future features

+This extension is still in its early days!
+I plan to add two main features : completion and documentation.
+Stay tuned for exciting news !

 ## About **`Quarkdown`**

 **`Quarkdown`**  is a modern Markdown-based typesetting system, designed around the key concept of versatility, by seamlessly compiling a project into a print-ready book or an interactive presentation.
 All through an incredibly powerful Turing-complete extension of Markdown, ensuring your ideas flow automatically into paper.